GRAFT: Geometric Refinement and Fitting Transformer for Human Scene Reconstruction: Experiments

 \subsection{Quantitative Evaluation}

 As shown in Table~\ref{tab:quantitative_comparison}, GRAFT consistently improves interaction quality over recent feed-forward baselines on both PROX-test and RICH-100, with the largest gains in contact and geometric interaction metrics, while keeping PA-MPJPE competitive.
 The reusable-refinement effect is also clear: applying GRAFT in geometry-only mode (no visual features) on top of Human3R improves interaction quality on both datasets — on PROX-test, F1 improves from $0.268\rightarrow0.387$ (with V2S $200.35\rightarrow187.04$), and on RICH-100, F1 improves from $0.368\rightarrow0.479$ (with V2S $274.05\rightarrow240.83$) — demonstrating that GRAFT functions as a plug-in HSI refinement prior (see Fig.~\ref{fig:refinement_prior}).
 Compared with optimization-heavy methods, GRAFT remains slightly behind the strongest optimization baseline on some metrics, but preserves feed-forward runtime (Table~\ref{tab:methods-comparison}).
+The two benchmarks also differ in domain (PROX: indoor/residential, frequent occlusions; RICH: mixed indoor/outdoor, large mostly-flat scenes), and as \modelName{}'s training data (InHabitants) is closer to PROX, this partly explains the dataset-dependent trends.
+GRAFT is also robust to initialization noise: under Gaussian depth-shift perturbations it recovers $50$--$60\%$ of the induced MPJPE error and keeps contact F1 above feed-forward baselines' noise-free F1 even at extreme noise (Suppl.).

 Fig.~\ref{fig:f1_runtime_halfcol} shows the convergence behavior across refinement iterations.
 We observe the most significant F1 jump at the first iteration, indicating that a single update already corrects most coarse interaction errors.
 Further iterations continue to improve performance, but with diminishing returns, yielding marginal gains per step while runtime grows steadily.